Pain science strikes again!

 First, are you post op and having pain in other places of your body (think hip and back)?
 How about your foot or ankle?

-About 7 weeks into my knee #2 replacement, I made and executive decision to change my physical therapy place (believe me, that’s a whole week’s of blogs in itself).
+Well, a short story ensues… about 7 weeks into my knee #2 replacement, I made and executive decision to change my physical therapy place (believe me, that’s a whole week’s of blogs in itself).

 A brief backstory on pain science.